confluentinc/librdkafka/tests/chaos/README.md

     handling and aborted-transaction skipping.

   *Topic / metadata:*
-  - **Topic deletion.** Delete a subscribed topic mid-run; verify the consumer drops the assignment cleanly and any subsequent ShareFetch surfaces the right err.
-  - **Topic recreation (immediate).** Delete + recreate in the same metadata snapshot the consumer observes — exercises the topic-state-machine path where `rkt` is reused with a new `topic_id`.
-  - **Topic recreation (delayed).** Delete in one metadata update, recreate in a later one — exercises the "topic disappeared, then came back" path, including the `RD_KAFKA_TOPIC_S_NOTEXISTS` → `S_EXISTS` transition.
   - **Partition count increase.** Add partitions to an existing topic mid-run; verify the consumer picks up the new partitions via heartbeat-driven reassignment (see